ashishpatel26/AIAgentWorkshop-New/README.md

 - Check that your model is pulled: `ollama list`
 - Verify `AI_PROVIDER=ollama` and correct model name in `.env`

+**For NVIDIA:**

+- Check your `.env` file has the correct key from NVIDIA API dashboard
+- Make sure `AI_PROVIDER=nvidia` is set
+- Verify your NVIDIA account has credits and API access

 ### "Model Not Found" or "404 Error"

 - For SambaNova: Check available models at [SambaNova Models](https://sambanova.ai)
-- For Ollama: Pull the model first: `ollama pull llama3.2:3b`
+- For Ollama: Pull the model first: `ollama pull gemma3:4b`
+- For NVIDIA: Check available models at [NVIDIA API Models](https://build.nvidia.com)
 - Update your `.env` file with the correct model name

 ### "Connection Failed"